gruntjs/grunt-docs/grunt.template.md

 <a name="grunt-template-addDelimiters"></a>
 ### grunt.template.addDelimiters
 Add a named set of [Lo-Dash template](http://lodash.com/docs/#template) delimiters.
-A few sets have already been added for your convenience, see the `grunt.template.setDelimiters` method for a list.

-_You probably won't need to use this method, because the built-in delimiters should be sufficient._
+You probably won't need to use this method, because the built-in delimiters should be sufficient, but you could always add `{% %}` or `[% %]` style delimiters.

 ```js
 grunt.template.addDelimiters(name, opener, closer)